 The Community 2000 Education Foundation is an all-volunteer, 501(c)(3) multi-community, charitable organization focused on building educational endowments and simultaneously funding scholarships, educational project grants, and two kinds of student awards.
-The Foundation was incorporated in the spring of 2000, and it has evolved into an organization that supports six distinct endowments with funds managed by the Professional Planning Group or the RI Foundation.
-Five of the six endowments exceed $200,000, and the aggregate value of the six endowments is approaching three million dollars.
+The Foundation was incorporated in the spring of 2000, and it has evolved into an organization that supports seventeen distinct endowments with funds managed by the Professional Planning Group or the RI Foundation.
+Seven of endowments exceed $200,000, and the aggregate value of the endowments approaching two million dollars.

 Financial support for Community 2000 comes from a combination of spring and fall golfing events, grants and individual contributions.
 The typical range of individual contributions in a given year has been very large – from $5 to more than $20,000.
 Total annual Community 2000 revenue has grown steadily since 2000 and is typically $150,000-$200,000.

 In addition to being a non-profit organization, it is the intention of the founders that the efforts of the Foundation and the various expenses associated with the activities of the Foundation be the result, to the extent feasible, of volunteer fund raising or "pro bono" donations of skills and expertise.

 Community 2000 Need Based Scholarships

 The goal of Community 2000-Dollars for Scholars Scholarship is to offer students in the towns of Charlestown, Hopkinton, and Richmond the opportunity to further their education by providing financial assistance in the form of scholarships to worthy individuals.
 Many of the scholarships are for up to four years thereby providing the student continued support throughout their undergraduate term.